RoRoche/OpaqueUrlApi/README.md

 ## Requirements

 As front-end developer (mobile and Web), I'm used to consuming REST API.
 Smart libraries like Retrofit  (Android), Unirest (Java) and Axios (JavsScript) allow me to do so simply, neatly, and easily.
 All is neat, easy to set up and use.
 The only criterion that remains is security.
-Indeed, if a bad guy is sniffing network calls (with Wireshark, for example), he will see the calls I make, with the URLs and the REST contract clearly visible and understandable.
+Indeed, if a bad guy is sniffing network calls (with Wireshark, for example), he can see the calls I make, with the URLs and the REST contract clearly visible and understandable.
 To prevent this, I need to add a bit more complexity.
 While it's impossible to hide everything, we can make it much more difficult to understand.

 ## Concepts

 The API base URL can't be touched.
 But we can cipher the path and parameters with a symmetric technique.
-Both front-end and back-end will share the secret key to build the "opaque" URL.
-The client will collect all the data to build its request.
+Both front-end and back-end share the secret key to build the "opaque" URL.
+The client collects all the data to build its request.
 Once the plaintext URL is ready, the client can encrypt it and perform the call.
-Back-end side, when receiving the request, a pre-execution hook is performed to check the URL.
-It gets the path and try to decrypt it the way it knows, if anything goes wrong, it throws an exception.
-If the URL can be reverted, it redirects the call to the suitable endpoint.
+When the back-end receives the call, a pre-execution hook is called to decrypt the URL.
+If the decryption fails (for example the URL was encrypted with the wrong key), it throws an exception.
+Otherwise, the call is redirected to the proper endpoint.

 ## Implementation

-To build my back-end, I'm going to set-up a Java/Gradle-based stack.
-As a Web framework, I will choose Javalin (lightweight, easy to use and efficient).
-It has convenient and easy-to-use ["before handlers"](https://javalin.io/documentation#before-handlers).
-About ciphering concerns, I'm going to use Apache Commons Codec.
-And for a bit of convenience, I'll use the functionnal-driven library called vavr (I really love its Try API to focus on a specific pro tip).
-Here is a piece of my `build.gradle`:
+To build my back-end, I set-up a Java/Gradle-based stack.
+I chose the Javalin Web framework because it's lightweight, easy to use and efficient.
+It also has convenient and easy-to-use ["before handlers"](https://javalin.io/documentation#before-handlers).
+To manage encoded URLs, I use the Apache Commons Codec library.
+For a bit of convenience, I use the Vavr library.
+I really love its [Try API](https://www.vavr.io/vavr-docs/#_try).
+Here are the dependencies in my `build.gradle`:

 ```groovy
 dependencies {